Open Sat & Sun, Noon-5pm

 Sometimes animals bite, sometimes they kick.

-Don't try to pet the stallions or stick your fingers through fences and don't stand behind horses.
+Don't try to pet the stallions or stick your fingers through fences.

 It happens rarely, but horses can get spooked and run lose.